jdtsmith/indent-bars/README.md

 - `indent-bars-treesit-update-delay`: Delay in seconds for updating the treesitter scope highlight.
 - `indent-bars-treesit-wrap`: A mapping of language to tree-sitter wrap types (as symbols), to avoid adding extra bars e.g. in wrapped function arguments.
 Note that this is considered only after the `no-descend` options above.
 - `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types (as strings) inside of which to inhibit styling blank lines at, like "module".
 - `indent-bars-ts-styling-scope`: Determine whether the `*-ts-*` variables apply to in-scope or (by default) out-of-scope styling.
+This is important because one of these styles is shared with the bar style in non-TS buffers.
+This allows the default style in non-TS buffers to match either the in-scope or out-of-scope styling.

 ### Tree-sitter alternate styling variables

-By default, if tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ bars.
-You can separately configure an alternate style for the appearance of the _out-of-scope_ bars — i.e. the bars outside the current tree-sitter scope.
+By default, if tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ bars[^1].
+You can separately configure an alternate style for the appearance of the _out-of-scope_ bars — i.e. the bars outside the current tree-sitter scope[^1].
 Usually you'd want to de-emphasize out-of-scope bars somehow, but that's not required (go crazy).

+[^1]: Or visa versa if `indent-bars-ts-styling-scope` is `in-scope`.

 To customize alternate bar appearance, use the parallel set of custom variables with an `indent-bars-ts-` prefix.
 Each of these variables can be set similarly to their default counterparts to _fully_ configure alternate bar appearance, including color, depth highlighting, bar pattern, etc.

 You can interchange the role of in-scope and out-of-scope using `indent-bars-ts-scope-styling`.
 This is useful if you prefer to have the _default_ style (e.g. the bar style in non-tree-sitter-enabled buffers) match the out-of-scope style within tree-sitter buffers (i.e. if you want to _emphasize_ scope, not _de-emphasize_ out-of-scope).

 > [!NOTE]
-> _Scope focus_ highlighting is completely independent of _depth highlighting_, and you can enable one or the other, or both.
+> _Scope focus_ highlighting is completely independent of _current depth highlighting_, and you can style them separately, or enable one or the other, or both.

-The `ts` parallel custom variables for alternate styling are:
+The `ts` custom variables for alternate styling are:

 - [I] `indent-bars-ts-color`
 - `indent-bars-ts-width-frac`